bnikhil011/GameZone/README.md

 One more Model Project is being created so that all the modeals can be easily transefered easily between microservices -> Edurica Service Discovery is being used to discover the service and we r using clienst side Service Discovery which is being abstracted using LoadBalancer, IN future we will try to replace it with Zookeeper Service Discovery

+There are two more helper services
+1) Authentication and Authorization Services name as SecurityCeck (used to authenticate and authorize uszer and helps in inter service communication)
+2) Descovery Service (helps to load balancing and Discovering service by name )

 -------------------------------------------------------THANK YOU-------------------------------------------------------